darktable-org/dtdocs/content/module-reference/processing-modules/color-harmonizer.md

 Colors that are "off-palette" are gently pulled toward the nearest node; colors already on a node are left unchanged.
 A per-node saturation multiplier can additionally boost or reduce the colorfulness of colors near each node.

-If the _vectorscope two-way sync_ option is enabled then the scopes modules automatically switches to show the vectorscope.

 # module controls

 harmony rule